hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * computational test
 * data consistency test

-Which peers validate each other are based on the pairwise distance between hashes (e.g., ```sort(abs(hash && 0x0000ffff - key && 0x0000ffff))```).
+Which peers validate each other are based on the pairwise distance between hashes (e.g., ```sort(abs(hash && 0x0000ffff - publicKey && 0x0000ffff))```).
 The hashes are computed based on the public keys of the peers that are concatenated with the round number and then SHA-3 hashed.
 Rounds occur whenever the Merkle root is less than TODO:XXX.
 Results are shared in a separate Merkle tree, maintained independently of the transactions (so the systems can run in parallel).

 ## Appendix